Team

 Guangyu is principally interested in China studies, ASEAN studies, international organisations, the agency of the Global South in international politics, and emerging technologies.
 Her research leverages practice theory, norm contestation, norm diffusion, and actor-network theories to interpret legal and foreign policy instruments of developing countries.

-Her work has been published in International Affairs, The Pacific Review, International Relations of the Asia-Pacific, The Chinese Journal of International Politics, and Journal of Contemporary China, among others.
+Her work has been published in International Affairs, The Pacific Review, International Relations of the Asia-Pacific, and Journal of Contemporary China, among others.
 She is the author of the book UN-ASEAN Coordination: Policy Transfer and Regional Cooperation Against Human Trafficking in Southeast Asia (Edward Elgar, 2023).

 AutoNorms research focus